BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

   dram2 -o called_annotated -c 30 annotate --use_dbset adjectives_kegg ./input_faa_files/*

-Calling annotations can be done with a `db_set`, as seen above, but it can also be done with the `use_db` flag individually.
+Calling annotations can be done with a ``db_set``, as seen above, but it can also be done with the ``--use_db`` flag individually.
 The one above would take a long time, but you can use these smaller databases to get a taste of annotations.

 .. code-block:: bash